hack3rs.ca network-security

 Foundational Security Months 2-4

-$ why-it-exists: Security+ exists to validate broad cybersecurity concepts across identity, network defense, risk, incident response, and secure operations.
-It gives newcomers a common security vocabulary before specialization.
+$ why-it-exists: Security+ covers broad cybersecurity concepts across identity, network defense, risk, incident response, and secure operations.
+It gives newcomers a shared vocabulary before they specialize.

-$ why-you-should-use-it: Use it after networking fundamentals to frame what attackers target and what defenders implement: IAM, hardening, monitoring, risk, and response.
-It helps connect technical controls to policy and business context.
+$ why-you-should-use-it: Take it after networking fundamentals are solid.
+It helps frame what attackers target and what defenders implement — IAM, hardening, monitoring, risk, and response — and connects technical controls to business context.

-$ real-life-example: A sysadmin enabling remote access needs to understand MFA, least privilege, audit logging, certificate trust, and incident reporting.
-Security+ helps connect these decisions rather than treating them as separate admin tasks.
+$ real-life-example: A sysadmin enabling remote access has to think through MFA, least privilege, audit logging, certificate trust, and incident reporting.
+Security+ helps those decisions connect to each other rather than being treated as isolated admin tasks.

 what-you-should-learn-from-it

-• $Identity/access controls, MFA, least privilege, account lifecycle hygiene
+• $Identity and access controls, MFA, least privilege, account lifecycle

 • $Security architecture and control categories